Skip to main content

 Rate Calculation

-For an item rate like a window or door, the rate will increase as the number of coats increases since it will take you longer to paint the surface as you add more coats.
+For an Item Rate like a window or door, the rate will increase as the number of coats increases since it will take you longer to paint the surface as you add more coats.

 1 coat: 0.5 hr/item (30 min)